FY26 House DHS Appropriations Bill -- Adopted Immigration Amendments

 Escobar Amendment (adopted by voice vote)

-Prohibits ICE funds from being used in an immigration enforcement activity from detaining or deporting a U.S. citizen.
-In other words, if a citizen interferes in an immigration arrest, ICE would not be able to detain that citizen and would have to rely on other police departments.
+Prohibits ICE funds from being used in an immigration enforcement activity to detain or deport a U.S. citizen.
+In other words, if a citizen interferes in an immigration arrest, ICE would be unable to detain that citizen and would have to rely on other law enforcement agencies.

 Ciscomani/Escobar Amendment (adopted by voice vote)